MoatazBadawy/Mawaqeet-Todo_and_Habits/README.md

 - [Kotlin](https://kotlinlang.org/) based, [Coroutines](https://github.com/Kotlin/kotlinx.coroutines) + [Flow](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.flow/) for asynchronous.
 - Jetpack
   - Lifecycle: Observe Android lifecycles and handle UI states upon the lifecycle changes.
-  - ViewModel: Manages UI-related data holder and lifecycle aware.
+  - ViewModel: Manages UI-related data holder and lifecycle awareness.
 Allows data to survive configuration changes such as screen rotations.
   - StateFlow: For reactive style programming (from VM to UI).
   - DataBinding: Binds UI components in your layouts to data sources in your app using a declarative format rather than programmatically.
   - Room: Constructs Database by providing an abstraction layer over SQLite to allow fluent database access.